Fade BG Image

 "Ah, un… I guess?"

 Setsuna nodded with a questioning tone.
-She was on guard, but it seemed she did intend to have a conversation with me.
+I'd been on guard against a surprise attack too, but it seemed she genuinely intended to have a conversation.

 "What are you?"